mjs375/Portfolio/Tutorials/WebScrapeTutorial.md

 ## W E B _ S C R A P I N G _ I N _ P Y T H O N
+- Many websites have fantastic datasets that are publicly available, but not all are made accessible via CSV download, or API-link.
+So what's left to try, besides mass copy-&-pasting?
+- **Rules:** *webscraping is the same as your going on to a website and making requests... so if you scrape 1000 times in a minute, that's expensive!*
+  - *check Terms and Conditions of website to see if webscraping is permitted*
+  - *cache or download data you need, so that next analysis, you don't need to download it again (or only download the latest data, not the entire set again)*
+  - *build pauses into the program (```time.sleep()```) to not overwhelm the server*

+### Components of a Web Page
+- **HTML**: *main content/structure of the page*
+- **CSS**: *styling of the page content*
+- **Javascript**: *added interactivity to webpages (forms, buttons)*
+- Images
+  - *our browser receives these main files types (plus others), and combines them into a rendered page.
+With webscraping we are interested in __content__, so look to the __HTML__.*

 - **Web Scraper Libraries**:
   - [Requests Library](#python's-requests-library)